rnwolf/dbr/dbr_mvp/backend/README.md

 Run the FastAPI application from within the dbr_mvp/backend directory using the following command:

-`uv run uvicorn dbr.main:app --reload`
+`uv run uvicorn dbr.main:app --reload` or on an specific port use
+`uv run uvicorn dbr.main:app --reload --port 8002`

 ## Documentation of the OpenAPI based Swagger UI